dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - There is only _one_ `<bitstream>` element allowed per representation!
 - The `<bitstream>` element must be the first element!
+- The `<bitstream>` element has the same permissions then its parent resource element.

 Attributes: